Skip to main content

 Testosterone Replacement Therapy for Men

 A standard TRT protocol often involves weekly intramuscular injections of Testosterone Cypionate.
-To mitigate potential related to estrogen conversion and to support natural testicular function, additional medications are frequently included.
+To mitigate potential side effects related to estrogen conversion and to support natural testicular function, additional medications are frequently included.
 Gonadorelin, administered via subcutaneous injections twice weekly, helps maintain natural testosterone production and fertility by stimulating the pituitary gland.

 Anastrozole, an oral tablet taken twice weekly, acts as an aromatase inhibitor, reducing the conversion of testosterone to estrogen.
 This can be important for managing estrogen-related side effects, though its direct impact on hair in TRT contexts is primarily through its influence on the overall hormonal milieu.
 In some cases, Enclomiphene may be incorporated to further support luteinizing hormone (LH) and follicle-stimulating hormone (FSH) levels, which are critical for endogenous testosterone synthesis.